apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, when casting interval values to string type, there is no "interval" prefix, e.g. `1 days 2 hours`.
 In Spark version 2.4 and earlier, the string contains the "interval" prefix like `interval 1 days 2 hours`.

-  - Since Spark 3.0, when casting string value to integral types, including tinyint, smallint, int and bigint type, the leading and trailing whitespaces(<= ACSII 32) will be trimmed before convert to integral values, e.g. `cast(' 1 ' as int)` results `1`.
-In Spark version 2.4 and earlier, the result will be `null`.

-  - Since Spark 3.0, when casting string value to date, timestamp and interval values, the leading and trailing whitespaces(<= ACSII 32) will be trimmed before casing, e.g. `cast('2019-10-10\t as date)` results the date value `2019-10-10`.
-In Spark version 2.4 and earlier, only the trailing space will be removed, thus, the result is `null`.
+  - Since Spark 3.0, when casting string value to integral types(tinyint, smallint, int and bigint), datetime types(date, timestamp and interval) and boolean type, the leading and trailing whitespaces(<= ACSII 32) will be trimmed before converted to these type values, e.g. `cast(' 1\t' as int)` results `1`, `cast(' 1\t' as boolean)` results `true`, `cast('2019-10-10\t as date)` results the date value `2019-10-10`.
+In Spark version 2.4 and earlier, while casting string to integrals and booleans, it will not trim the whitespaces from both ends, the foregoing results will be `null`, while to datetimes, only the trailing spaces(= ASCII 32) will be removed.

-  - Since Spark 3.0, when casting string value to boolean types, the leading and trailing whitespaces(<= ACSII 32) will be trimmed before converted to boolean values, e.g. `cast(' 1 ' as boolean)` results `true`.
-In Spark version 2.4 and earlier, the result will be `null`.

   - Since Spark 3.0, numbers written in scientific notation(e.g. `1E2`) would be parsed as Double.
 In Spark version 2.4 and earlier, they're parsed as Decimal.
 To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.exponentLiteralAsDecimal.enabled` to `true`.